 The Parallel Learning Trust places much emphasis on local governance and believes in a de-centralised governance structure.
 The Trust believes that Academy Councils, when well supported, trained and led, should provide highly effective challenge and support to its Academies.

-The CEO and directors would rotate attendance between all academy council hubs.
+The CEO and Trustees would rotate attendance between all academy council hubs.

 As an existing MAT, the Parallel Learning Trust has a Scheme of Delegation which reflects the lines of accountability inherent in the Articles of Association.
 These are reviewed annually.